 A traceroute maps the internet traffic between your computer and an internet destination and is often used to identify connectivity problems or delays.

-Press Windows + R and type cmd then press Enter |
+- On Windows: Press Windows + R, type cmd then press Enter

 What does this show?